pkirkaas/pk-ts-fe-lib/README.md

 ## Basics

+This is supposed to be a library to contribute components and useful browser utilities - trick is to both act as library, and test/render in a browser..

 A very experimental fe library using React & Vite to build the front end, and the Pk-Ts-Common library

 Not sure Vite is the way to go, and things change fast, so all has to be double-checked & updated.